ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 In the `harvest` block the parameters are:

 - `download` - a logical indicating whether the tag data files are to be downloaded from the WC Portal.
 If false, then the workflow looks for existing tag data in the `data.dir`.
-- `owner.id` - an alphanumeric ID identifying the tag owner in the WC Data Portal.
-ArgosQC has a function called `wc_get_collab_ids` that lists the `owner.id`'s for tag owners who have setup data sharing, via the WC Data Portal, with the node manager.
+- `owner.id` - an alphanumeric ID identifying the tag owner in the WC Data Portal (see next section for details on how to obtain).
-- `wc.akey` - an alphanumeric access key set up by the node manager for accessing the WC Data Portal API. **details to be provided via WC Portal screenshots??**
+- `wc.akey` - an alphanumeric access key set up by the node manager for accessing the WC Portal API (see next section for details on how to obtain).
-- `wc.skey` - an alphanumeric secret key set up by the node manager for accessing the WC Data Portal API. **details to be provided via WC Portal screenshots??**
+- `wc.skey` - an alphanumeric secret key set up by the node manager for accessing the WC Portal API (see next section for details on how to obtain).
 - `tag.list` - a CSV file listing the WC tags to be included in the QC workflow.
-The file has a single column with name `uuid`, where the `uuid` values are the UUID's assigned by WC to each tag dataset:
+By default, ArgoQC downloads all the tag datasets associated with the specified WC `owner.id`.
+The `tag.list` parameter provides a means to filter out tags listed on the Portal that are not to be included in the NRT QC.
+There are a variety of reasons why some tag datasets should not be included in a NRT QC workflow.
+For example, the tags are listed but have not yet been deployed; they have recently been deployed but not transmitted enough data; they were QC'd previously and are no longer actively transmitting data; or they are proving to be problematic - for a variety of reasons, e.g., faulty sensor(s) - during the QC workflow.
+Typically, tags need to transmit data for a minimum of 4-5 days before the NRT QC will be viable as too few location data will result in SSM convergence failures.
+The `tag.list` file has a single column with name `uuid`, where the `uuid` values are the UUID's assigned by WC to each tag dataset:

   ![](../fig/wc_tag.list.png){width=200}

+  (see next section for details on how to obtain the UUID's from the WC Portal).

 - `dropIDs` - is redundant and can be left set to `null` for all workflows.

 In the `model` block the parameters are: